divvun/lang-sme-ml-speech/README.md

 # How to run

 ## Data preparation:
-1. You need to clone the data repo TWICE (we need to keep two copies of data as we will do different things with it)!
+1. You need to clone the data repo `cd data/`, `git clone git@github.com:giellalt/speech-sme.git speech-sme-tts` and then `cd -r speech-sme-tts speech-sme-asr`.
+We need two copies of data!
 The data repo is private, you need to have access.
 The fisrt data folder (first clone) should be renamed to `data/speech-sme-tts` and the second one - `data/speech-sme-asr`.
 You also need sme-freecorpus.txt to be in home dir.

 2. `cd data/` and run `python preprocess_asr_tts.py`.
 This will take some time.
 It will write the training files, split them and resample data for TTS and ASR tasks.